 However, the best repossession prevention strategy is to make your payments on time.

-Call 704-267-4002 today to learn other ways to keep your vehicle in Salisbury or Statesville, North Carolina.
+Call 704-267-4002 today to learn other ways to keep your vehicle in Salisbury, Statesville, Cleveland & Kannapolis, North Carolina.

 Twisted Cable Towing has dealt with a lot of vehicle repossessions over the years.
 We've learned that creditors don't have to notify you when they're repossessing your car.
 As long as neither of you have violated your agreement, they can take your vehicle at any time.
 Once your creditor has repossessed your vehicle, they can require you to pay your late payments, the cost of repossession and the remaining loan balance on your vehicle.